Frequently Ask Questions

 How Are These Proposals Submitted And Judged?

-Each involved campus has a designated official to coordinate the process on each campus.
-This official, in ways she/he deems appropriate, will guide the internal campus procedures for: announcing and promoting the opportunity to students.
+Selected project proposals will be call for presentation in judging session.
+Students need to prepare powerpoint slides for their pitching presentation to panel of judges.
 Final review and approval of all recommended proposals from individual campuses rests solely with the Khind Starfish Foundation Panel which will then award funds to each applicant with successful project (s).

 How Will The Grants Be Awarded?